 The severity of penalties for drug use or possession is always ultimately at the discretion of the courts.
 However, the following acts as a guide to the penalties that may be handed down.

-With respect to cannabis in the ACT, it is criminal to:
+With respect to cannabis in the ACT, it is still criminal to:

-- Possess any quantity (especially over 50 grams)
+- Possess a quantity over 50 grams of dried cannabis.

-- Sell or supply any quantity of it
+- Sell or supply any quantity of cannabis.

 Cannabis Laws In The Northern Territory